HPV Vaccine Safety and Effectiveness 2006 - 2022

 Cancer Incidence and Prevalence in Scotland (2019) - published 2021 May

 Rates of cervical cancer were much lower in 2019 in 20 to 29-year-old women compared to previous years while rates of histologically-verified CIN3 (the most serious pre-cancerous form of cervical intraepithelial neoplasia) have been falling for several years and are significantly different over the last ten years.

 Together, these findings suggest that the HPV vaccination programme introduced in Scotland in 2008 has been effective in reducing cervical cancer.

 HPV Vaccination and the Risk of Invasive Cervical Cancer

 Among Swedish girls and women aged 10 to 30 years old, quadrivalent HPV vaccination (Gardasil vaccine which protects against 70% of cervical cancers) was associated with a substantially reduced risk of invasive cervical cancer at the population level.

-In the study from Sweden cervical cancer was diagnosed in 19 women who had received the Gardasil and in 538 women who had not received the vaccine.
+In the study from Sweden, cervical cancer was diagnosed in 19 women who had received the Gardasil vaccine and in 538 women who had not received the vaccine.